 Chillington Christmas Fair - Mr & Mrs John Gifford very kindly offered Mrs Liz Sands a stall at this event where she raised £704.60.
 Liz organised a raffle and cake stall, as well as selling ICVI Christmas cards.
 Many thanks to all the other stall holders who very generously each donated a prize to the raffle.

 Charity Supper with Jazz evening, June 17.
-Many thanks to all those who helped with the evening, in particular Francesca Jones from Codsall Coffee shop for providing the catering; Julian Dean & friends with the Easy Listening Summer Jazz; Mike Williams who's auction raised £2,775.00; Steve, Maggie, Edward & Emily who ran the bar and finally the support of friends Emma & Richard Fozley and Sarah & Tom Marchant.
+Many thanks to all those who helped with the evening, in particular Francesca Jones from Codsall Coffee shop for providing the catering; Julian Dean & friends with the Easy Listening Summer Jazz; Mike Williams who's auction raised £2,775.00; Steve, Maggie, Edward & Emily who ran the bar and finally the support of Lucy's sisters and their husbands - Emma & Richard Foxley and Sarah & Tom Marchant.
 The evening raised £5,240.

 The Mark Aldous Tribute Fund